-The Department of Ecology (Ecology) is directed to adopt a rule establishing a Clean Fuels Program (CFP) limiting the greenhouse gas (GHG) emissions attributable to each unit of transportation fuel (carbon intensity) to 10 percent below 2017 levels by 2028 and 20 percent below 2017 levels by 2035.
+The Department of Ecology (Ecology) is directed to adopt a rule establishing a Clean Fuels Program (CFP) limiting the greenhouse gas (GHG) emissions attributable to each unit of transportation fuel (carbon intensity) to 20 percent below 2017 levels by 2038.
 The rule must reduce the overall, aggregate carbon intensity of transportation fuels used in Washington.
 The rule may only require aggregate carbon intensity reductions, and may not require a reduction in carbon intensity to be achieved by any individual type of transportation fuel.
-The rule must establish a start date for the program of no later than January 1, 2023.
-By December 31, 2031, Ecology must update its CFP rules to reduce the carbon intensity of transportation fuel for each year through 2050 so that total emissions from transportation sources in 2050 are consistent with a 2050 reduction in overall emissions of GHGs in the state to 95 percent below 1990 levels, or 5 million metric tons, and achieving net-zero GHG emissions.
+The rule must establish a start date for the program of no later than January 1, 2023, but the program may not begin assigning compliance obligations or allowing the generation of credits until the Legislature enacts an increase in the state motor vehicle and special fuel tax of at least five cents per gallon.

 Covered and Exempt Fuels.